 The purpose of the Kansas Advisory Committee for Career and Technical Education (KACCTE) is to provide business and industry a unified voice to advocate and provide recommendations for continuous improvement for Career and Technical Education to, including but not limited to, the Kansas State Department of Education, the Kansas Postsecondary Technical Education Authority, the State Workforce Board and the Kansas Board of Regents.

-For current Wage & Employment data based on the 2012 – 2022 Kansas Occupational Outlook Study and the 2015 – 2016 National Employment Occupational Outlook Handbook, please go to: 16 Career Clusters.
-You can then select the career cluster area you wish to see data for.
+For current Wage & Employment data based on the 2012 – 2022 Kansas Occupational Outlook Study and the 2015 – 2016 National Employment Occupational Outlook Handbook, please go to 16 Career Clusters.
+You can then select the career cluster area you wish to see data.

 Career & Technical Education Quick Links:

 CTE Main Page

 CTE Table of Contents Page

 Kansas Civil Rights

 Career and Technical Education

 Division of Learning Services

 The Kansas State Department of Education does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities. (more information...)